 On top of this, imagine the track changes nightmare that will ensue as you try to navigate the redlined text.
 In some cases, you might even have to read the language TWICE.
 For example, you may have to undo the automatic insert, re-add the deleted words, manage the track changes, and remove authorship from metadata.
 Then, you’ll need to re-read the document to make sure it’s correct.
 You may even need to bring in a second person to re-read the document to make sure it’s accurate and makes sense.

 You might be thinking that this type of editing scenario would only happen if your AI doesn’t recognize your company’s algorithms.
 However, even after your AI contract software understands your algorithms, you’ll still need a human to review your automated redlines.
 Depending on how accurate the redlines are, this could either save you time (i.e. it could take a human 30 minutes instead of all day).
 Or, it could end up taking even more time if the redlines are inaccurate or the person reviewing them has to constantly check them.

 Finally, let’s assume the first turn is perfectly prepared by a fully automated system.
 Still, many negotiations progress to the second or third turn.
 The problem is even more straight forward – you’re now stepping into something that you didn’t prepare the first time around.

 A better approach to contract review automation

-At DocJuris, we believe in empowerment.
+At DocJuris, we believe that empowerment and ai contract review software go together.
 We also understand the need and desire for a software program that can improve efficiency and allow your team to spend their time doing functions that cannot be easily automated.

 That’s the beauty of DocJuris.